merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

 ## The approach

-### Model choice
+### Model

 In order to implement our Data Science solution, I needed to run an automated pyspark regression model on Azure Databricks that would provide optimised engineer job times.
-The model including some of the following features:
+Various models were compared against each other, including random forest, gradient boosting and deep learning - even stacking a few with each other.
+The model including some of the following features created with some engineering:

+- Holidays
+- Weather (Temp, Solar Rad, Precip, Cloud Cover)
+- Location
+- Contractor Y/N
+- Priority Y/N
+- Landlord Y/N
+- Type of Boiler
+- Many More :)

 ### Experimental Design